24 - 27 November, 2025

 Chief Executive, Aged Care Association

-Tracey’s political career spanned nearly a decade, during which she represented New Zealand First as a list Member of Parliament from 26 November 2011 to 17 October 2020.
-In the Sixth Labour-led Coalition government (2017–2020), she held the roles of Minister for Children, Minister for Seniors, Minister of Internal Affairs, and Associate Minister of Education—portfolios in which she spearheaded initiatives like the Better Later Life Strategy and oversaw reforms in children's services and internal affairs.
+In the 2017 Labour-led Coalition government, she served as Minister for Seniors, as well as Minister for Children, Internal Affairs, and Associate Minister of Education, portfolios in which she spearheaded initiatives like the Better Later Life Strategy and oversaw reforms in children's services and internal affairs.
 Granted the lifelong honorific “Honourable” upon leaving Cabinet, Martin has since transitioned her passion for equitable, supportive policy to New Zealand’s aged care sector—continuing her career-long dedication to improving outcomes for vulnerable and older New Zealanders.